NateLevin1/helpful-webassembly/README.md

 # Helpful WebAssembly
 Helper functions for WebAssembly Text Format.
 Use them for making compilers or when you're just playing around with WAT.

+Each function has a `name.wat` file, a `name.wasm` file and a `name-glue.js`.
+The glue code contains an object called `wasmImports` which contains the import object for the wasm.

 ## Use

 ### Copy and paste into the .wat file (Best for one file)